Lancelot39/Lancelot39.github.io/_pages/about.md

   - /about.html
 ---

-Kun Zhou is a 1-st year Ph.D student at School of Information, Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN).
+Kun Zhou is a 2-nd year Ph.D student at School of Information, Renmin University of China, under the supervision of [Wayne Xin Zhao](https://scholar.google.com/citations?user=JNhNacoAAAAJ&hl=zh-CN) and [Ji-Rong Wen](https://scholar.google.com/citations?user=tbxCHJgAAAAJ&hl=zh-CN).
 His research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on **sequence representation learning**, **conversational recommender system** (CRS) and their applications in real-world scenarios.
 He obtained the master degree from Peking University, and bachelor from Hohai University.

 News
 ======
+My one long papers is submitted to AAAI2021.
+Wish me good luck （；´д｀）ゞ

 My long paper is accepted by EMNLP2021 main conference, thanks for my comrades' help!
 I return to EMNLP after two years.
 I love this conference!

 Our two papers are submitted to WSDM2022.
-Wish me good luck （；´д｀）ゞ

-Our one paper is accepted by CIKM2021 Applied Track, thanks for my comrades' help!

-My one long papers is submitted to ICDM2021.
 Wish me good luck （；´д｀）ゞ

 Selected Publications
 ======